Soltamox Side Effects

 Because of the way this medicine acts on the body, there is a chance that it might cause unwanted effects that may not occur until months or years after the medicine is used.
 Tamoxifen increases the chance of cancer of the uterus (womb) in some women taking it.
 Tamoxifen may cause blockages to form in a vein, lung, or brain.
 In women, tamoxifen (the active ingredient contained in Soltamox) may cause cancer or other problems of the uterus (womb).
 It also causes liver cancer in rats.
 In addition, tamoxifen has been reported to cause cataracts and other eye problems.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking tamoxifen:Less common or rare
+If any of the following side effects occur while taking tamoxifen, check with your doctor immediately:Less common or rare

 - blistering, peeling, or loosening of the skin and mucous membranes